shanebp/BP-Email-Assign-Templates/readme.txt

 Text Domain: bp-email-templates
 Domain Path: /languages
 Tested up to: WP 4.4.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later

-A plugin for BuddyPress
+A plugin for use with the BuddyPress Email API

 == Description ==